Town Team Baseball: Wisconsin

 The Wisconsin Baseball Association (WBA) is Wisconsin's largest amateur baseball association, composed of six separate leagues.
 The WBA has 56 teams located throughout Central, Northern and Western Wisconsin along the St. Croix and Mississippi River valleys from Superior to La Crosse, and Hudson to Wausau.
 The Wisconsin Baseball Association Playoffs are held over two weekends in the middle of August at various sites that rotate annually.
+A two division format was re-introduced in 2024.

 PAST WISCONSIN BASEBALL ASSOCIATION STATE CHAMPIONS: